 There are several methods of increasing the disk capacity.
 This includes plated media, thin film heads, and run length limited codes.
 All of these techniques result in narrow pulses with increased shouldering.
 An example of these slimmer pulses is shown in Figure 2.3.
 Instead of the slight shouldering present in the MFM example, the signal returns to the baseline between pulses.
 Since the shouldering is so extensive, the "de-snaker" technique simply will not work here.
-If a long delay were used to correct the shouldering present in the highest frequency.
+If a long delay were used to correct the shouldering present in the top waveform, it would not capture the pulses at the highest frequency.

 Pulse waveforms for high resolution technologies.
 The large shouldering on the outer tracks precludes the use of the de-snaker pulse detector.
 FIGURE 2.3